pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPFMultiRegionDNS.md

 ---
 # Kubernetes Multi Region Clustering using DNS

 This document is specific to dynamic discovery with DNS_PING and is an extension of [PingFederate Cluster Across Multiple Kubernetes Clusters](./deployK8sPFclusters.md).
-This is the recommended approach for **GA** PingFederate 10.2+
+This is the recommended approach for PingFederate 10.2+

 ## Overview